Mine Detection Dog Partnership Program

 The 1988 to 1994 conflict with Armenia and the Soviet Union’s collapse left much of Azerbaijan littered with landmines.
 Even though the precise extent of contaminated land remains unknown, it is estimated that there are more than 181,870 acres (or 736 km2 ) of suspected hazardous areas throughout Azerbaijan, affecting 514,000 people.
 Some of the most highly contaminated regions are Fizuli and Aghstafa in southern and northwestern Azerbaijan.
 While the number of landmine accidents continued to decrease in 2015, mines and unexploded ordnance (UXO) continue to pose a daily threat to local communities.

-Through MLI’s Children Against Mines program (CHAMPS), four MDDs in Azerbaijan were sponsored by American schoolchildren.
+Through MLI’s Children Against Mines program (CHAMPS), five MDDs in Azerbaijan were sponsored by American schoolchildren.
 CHAMPS involves American youth in meaningful service-learning projects to sponsor MDDs and help landmines survivors around the world.

 In the spring of 2008, MLI launched a survivors’ assistance program in Ganja City, in western Azerbaijan.
 This project helped to expand a vocational training workshop that trains and employs landmine survivors and/or their family members.
 MLI enabled the workshop to employ additional trainees, purchase needed equipment, and produce a business plan and advertising strategy.
 Vocational training courses in sewing, embroidery, and carpet weaving helped dozens of survivors to reintegrate into society and earn an income for themselves and their families.